PortfoliosLab logoPortfoliosLab logo

 GVLU and AVMV have a correlation of 0.87, meaning they provide meaningful diversification benefit when combined.
 Depending on your allocation goals, holding both could reduce overall portfolio risk.

-On 1-year performance, AVMV leads with 25.32% vs 18.56% for GVLU.
+On 1-year performance, AVMV leads with 25.54% vs 16.60% for GVLU.
 On fees, AVMV is cheaper at 0.20% per year.
-Their volatility is very similar.
+On volatility, GVLU has been the lower-risk option at 3.19%.
 The better choice depends on whether you care most about return, fees, risk, or income.

 AVMV is cheaper with a 0.20% expense ratio, compared with 0.51% for GVLU.